Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Notes about the ingredients

-Molasses adds depth of flavor and acts as a binder for these cookies!
-I don't recommend using blackstrap molasses as its flavor is too strong for gingerbread cookies.
+Molasses adds depth of flavor and acts as a binder for these gingerbread cookies!
+I don’t recommend blackstrap molasses as its flavor is too strong.
 Alternatively, you can use golden syrup.
-Maple syrup will work however it's much runnier so you'll need to add more flour to your dough.
+Maple syrup will work however it’s runnier so you’ll need to add more flour to your dough.

 Vegan block butter.
-You can substitute this with vegan spreadable margarine (if you add more flour) or coconut oil (if you add extra salt).
-Alternatively, if you prefer gingerbread cookies with less butter, check out my healthier refined sugar-free gingerbread cookies.
+You can substitute this with vegan spreadable butter (if you add more flour) or coconut oil (add an extra dash of milk and more salt).
+Or check out my healthier refined sugar-free gingerbread cookies.

 Ground ginger, cinnamon and cloves.
-We're using a whole tablespoon of ground ginger and ground cinnamon for a vibrant gingerbread flavor!
-It's not overpowering at all.
+We’re using a whole tablespoon of ground ginger and ground cinnamon for a vibrant gingerbread flavor that’s not overpowering.

-Even though these vegan gingerbread cookies are eggless, you don't need any special egg replacers such as flax egg!
+Even though these vegan gingerbread cookies are eggless, you don’t need any special egg replacers such as a flax egg.

 Preparing the gingerbread dough